oblador/react-native-esbuild/README.md

 ### Flow syntax errors such as `Expected "from" but found "{"`

 Esbuild doesn't natively support flow so such syntax needs to be stripped with a plugin.
-By default any file with `@flow` or `@noflow` pragmas will be stripped from flow, but you may also opt-in flow stripping for more files by passing a custom flow syntax checker:
+By default any file with `@flow` or `@noflow` pragmas will be stripped from flow, but you may also opt-in to flow stripping for more files by passing a custom flow syntax checker:

 ```js
 // react-native.config.js